 When I was 8 years old, using the new Bible my dad had given me for Christmas, I began reading a chapter each night before going to bed.
 And, I stayed with the program for several years.(I bogged down in the major prophets.
 Just too heavy going for a kid.)

-When I was about 12 or 13, under the influence of older cousin Billy who seemed to know a great many things the rest of the world was clueless about, I quit using a pillow at night.
+When I was about 12 or 13, under the influence of older cousin Billy Chadwick who seemed to know a great many things the rest of the world was clueless about, I quit using a pillow at night.
 For years, I slept without a pillow because Billy said using one produced poor posture.

-Several times in my latter years, I have started on January 1 and read the Bible through, marking up the Scriptures in order to present to one of our eight grands.
+Several times in recent years, I have started on January 1 and read the Bible through, marking up the Scriptures in order to present to one of our eight grands.
 One year, in order to present Bibles to twins Abby and Erin, I alternated with two Bibles, but made sure to mark them both alike.